Last Updated: Aug. 10, 2022

 If you intend to keep your car in the U.S. beyond a year and convert it to a U.S. registration, be sure to declare this to the customs officer at the border when you cross into the United States.

 You’ll need to provide the officer with your vehicle registration as well as completed DOT Form H7 and EPA Form 3520-1 and any supplemental documentation to prove that your car meets safety and emissions standards (see Step 1 below).

 If everything is in order, you will receive written approval that you have met all the requirements from the customs officer, which you must then take with you to your final destination where you will register your car and convert it to a U.S. registration and ownership.

 Make sure to ask the customs officer to stamp your passport at the border so you can prove when you entered the U.S., as this may be helpful later on in the process when you register your vehicle.

 Automobiles are generally subject to duty of 2.5% of their current value when they are imported to the United States.
-However, vehicles manufactured in NAFTA countries (Canada, U.S. and Mexico) are usually exempt from this duty.
+However, vehicles manufactured in USMCA countries (U.S., Mexico and Canada) may be exempt from this duty.

 STEP 1: Safety and Emissions Compliance

 All vehicles imported into the U.S. must be compliant with U.S. Federal motor vehicle safety standards (FMVSS) set by the U.S. Department of Transportation (DOT) and U.S. emission standards set by the Environmental Protection Agency (EPA)